N12 – Terminating a Tenancy for Purchaser’s Own Use

 When serving notice to end tenancy for purchaser’s own use, it is important that there be good faith.
 Good faith is having a genuine intention to occupy the rental unit for residential purposes.

-This notice should not be served to a tenant because there has been a breakdown in the relationship, or because the rent is too low.
+This notice should not be served to a tenant because, the rent is too low.

 If this happens, a tenant can file a T5 application against a former landlord for bad faith within 12 months of the date they moved out.